Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 - Threat Actors
   + A threat actor, also known as a malicious actor, is any person or organization that intentionally causes harm in the digital sphere.
 They exploit weaknesses in computers, networks and systems to carry out disruptive attacks on individuals or organizations.
-  + The term “threat actor” includes:
-    + cybercriminals (which ofen refers to thieves behind a ransomware or a crypto mining malware attack)
-    + idealogues such as hacktivists (hacker activists) and terrorists
-    + nation-state sponsored hackers
-    + malevolent insiders
-    + even internet trolls
-  + Nation-state threat actors work at a national level; they generally target intelligence in the nuclear, financial or technology sectors.
-This type of threat usually refers to government intelligence agencies or military, meaning they are highly trained, extremely stealthy and protected by their nation’s legal system.

-- Motivations for Threat Actors range from hacktivism to cyber espionage and financial gain.
+  + Motivations for Threat Actors range from hacktivism to cyber espionage and financial gain:
     + Cybercriminals usually seeks monetary gain.
 They do this by retrieving/stealing data that they can sell to a third party or by directly exploiting a victim through a ransomware attack or installation of crypto mining malware.
     + Insider threats may be following the lead of other cybercriminals by selling information to competitors.
 They may also be more personally motivated; if they have a grudge against their company or boss, they could attempt to compromise the network in retaliation.
 Finally, insider threats who plan to start a competing business may steal data to give themselves an edge.
     + Nation-state threat actors are politically or nationalistically motivated.
 They primarily seek to improve their nation’s counterintelligence.
 However, they may have more disruptive goals as well, such as espionage, spreading disinformation and propaganda, and even interfering with key companies, leaders or infrastructure.
     + Terrorists and hacktivists are also politically motivated but do not act at the state level.
 Hacktivists want to spread their individual ideas and beliefs, usually rooted in a social or political issue.
 Terrorists, on the other hand, aim to spread mayhem and fear to accomplish their goals.

 - Threat Intelligencee
   + Threat intelligence is data that is collected, processed, and analyzed to understand a threat actor’s motives, targets, and attack behaviors.
 Threat intelligence enables to make faster, more informed, data-backed security decisions and change behavior from reactive to proactive in the fight against threat actors.